-By default, all installations of supported operating systems enable the Windows Firewall to block virtually all TCP network ports to incoming connections.
+By default, all installations of Windows XP Service Pack 2 and higher enable the Windows Firewall to block virtually all TCP network ports to incoming connections.
+This is also true for Windows Server 2003 Service Pack 1 and higher.
 As a result, any Oracle products that listen for incoming connections on a TCP port will not receive any of those connection requests, and the clients making those connections will report errors.